nalo26/osu_utility_scripts/README.md

 - `os` (to iterate all your map)
 - `shutil` (to copy the folders)
 - `time` (to know the time take by the program to end copying)

+To run it, simply execute `python "osu tranfer.py` in cmd, or execute `run.bat` on windows.